June 11, 2021

 - Social distancing in public areas

 - Daily monitoring of staff temperatures

-- Increased focus on hand hygiene – staff will wash hands at least once every hour
+- Increased focus on hand hygiene – staff wash hands at least once every hour

-- Staff will be provided with protective equipment for individual use: masks, visors, hydro-alcoholic gels; uniforms will be disinfected daily.
+- Staff are provided with protective equipment for individual use: masks, visors, hydro-alcoholic gels; uniforms are disinfected daily.